Tarik Saleh: Career

 In the late 1980s and early 1990s, he was one of Sweden's most prominent graffiti artists, including co-creating Fascinate.
 He has also worked as a TV host for Sveriges Television and is one of the founders of production company Atmo.

-Saleh first feature film, the Englis-language animated film Metropia (2009), had its world premiere at the 66th Venice International Film Festival.
+Saleh first feature film, the English-language animated film Metropia (2009), had its world premiere at the 66th Venice International Film Festival.

 His 2017's The Nile Hilton Incident was awarded World Cinema Grand Jury Prize: Dramatic at the 2017 Sundance Film Festival, and went to win numerous awards including Best Film at the 53rd Guldbagge Awards.

 In 2022, he directed his first Hollywood production, The Contractor, starring Chris Pine, Ben Foster and Gillian Jacobs.
-The film was initially acquired by STXfilms, but due to the company financial struggles that year, the film U.S. rights were sold to Paramount Pictures and Showtime.
+The film was initially acquired by STXfilms, but due to the company's financial struggles that year, the film U.S. rights were sold to Paramount Pictures and Showtime.
 Paramount released the film in a simultaneous limited theatrical and premium video-on-demand release on April 1, 2022.
 The film was released internationally by Prime Video as an Amazon Original.

 Also in 2022, Saleh released the second installment of his "Cairo triology", Boy from Heaven, which had its world premiere at the main competition of the 2022 Cannes Film Festival, winning the Best Screenplay award and the François Chalais Prize.
 It was selected as the Swedish entry for the Best International Feature Film at the 95th Academy Awards, and made the december 15-films shortlist, but was not nominated.
 At the 48th César Awards it was nominated for Best Foreign Film.

 His final entry in the "Cairo triology", Eagles of the Republic, had its world premiere at the main competition of the 2025 Cannes Film Festival, where it was nominated for the Palme d'Or.